thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 A single CoMID can carry one or more Reference Values depending on the chosen provisioning model (see {{sec-provisioning-model}}).
-All the Reference Values that are found in a CoMID MUST be associated with the same Implementation ID, encoded in the root CoMID as described in {{sec-impl-id}}.
+All the Reference Values that are found in a CoMID MUST be associated with the same Implementation ID as described in {{sec-impl-id}}.

 The example in {{ex-reference-value}} shows the PSA Endorsement of type Reference Value for a firmware measurement associated with Implementation ID